 Yes,startup has the fluidity and organic element to keep growing.
 It brings innovation, fixing specific frictions in the market, at SCALE.
 When a nation has many entrepreneurs, it creates pipelines for jobs.
 Small business owners rarely change the trajectory of the unemployment because their primary motivation is to create jobs for themselves.
 Entrepreneurs focus on expanding the world; they hire many people to do so.

 So, a government policy when sharing the commonwealth to support firms that focuses on entrepreneurs would produce better results in Africa.
 That is why my proposition is always to focus on expanding businesses instead of looking at people to start new ones.
 That is the American model: they pump money into already growing ones with financial incentives in some specific sectors, over looking for people to start new ones.
 The model reduces the risk for government but it comes at a political high cost – only few would get the money and that could make politicians feel uneasy.
-Sure, politically, it sounds better that you empowered 10,000 people (most likely to fail) than 10 people (most likely to succeed).
+Sure, politically, it sounds better that you empowered 10,000 people (most likely to fail) than 10 people (most likely to succeed).----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).